- Click to select...

 - Will be sold and the money donated to charity; or

 - Will be returned to the donor.

 If a colleague is offered hospitality or entertainment that does not comply with these guidelines and there is insufficient time to secure advance approval, every effort should be made to politely decline.
 If it is not possible to decline without causing offense, the colleague may participate but must report the details to their manager and the Compliance Director at the earliest opportunity.
-If the hospitality or entertainment involves cash or cash equivalents, is at an inappropriate venue, includes “adult entertainment,” or would otherwise embarrass Entrust, colleagues must decline.
+If the hospitality or entertainment involves cash or cash equivalents (with the exception of gift certificates or gift cards in accordance with the requirements and approvals set forth in this section), is at an inappropriate venue, includes “adult entertainment,” or would otherwise embarrass Entrust, colleagues must decline.